-Recently, I had the opportunity to sit down with the man… no, the legend behind WriterAccess: Byron White.
-With over 15 years of content marketing experience — which includes running a full-service content marketing agency, publishing many books on the subject and founding WriterAccess in 2010 — I couldn’t wait to hear first hand about his experiences in the industry.
+Recently, I had the opportunity to sit down with the man - no, the legend - behind WriterAccess: Byron White.
+From running a full-service content marketing agency, publishing many books and founding WriterAccess in 2010, I couldn't wait to hear first hand about his 15 years of experience in the industry.

-He imparted some valuable insights on the future of the marketing industry and content’s increasingly important role in it to me.
+He communicated with me content's increasingly important role and other valuable insights on the future of the marketing industry.
 And now, I’d like to share them with you.